technofocus-pte/datasecpurviwregionaldepth/Lab Guides/Lab 1/Lab 1 – Assigning Compliance Roles and exploring Microsoft Purview portal.md

 3. Change the introduction text message with the following cmdlet:

 **```Set-OMEConfiguration -Identity "Finance
-Department" -IntroductionText "from Contoso Ltd. Finance department has sent you a secure message." ```**
+Department" -IntroductionText "from Contoso Ltd..
+Finance department has sent you a secure message." ```**

 ![BrokenImage](./media/image42.png)